 - Do letter scavenger hunts.
 Kids look for different objects that start with a certain letter.
 For each item they find, they draw a picture, record a word, or add it to a class chart.
 The FREE alphabet read & write the room booklet is a great way to keep ideas in one place.
 Get your FREE copy HERE!

-Alphabet Books & Songs
+Alphabet Books & Songs for Letter Recognition

 - Each day during your morning meeting, sing a song that is repetitive and reinforces letters sounds.
 Add actions and emphasize mouth movement for each sound.
 The animal alphabet jive is a fun song to make into a book for daily review.